intel/afxdp-plugins-for-kubernetes/README.md

-# AF_XDP Kubernetes Plugins
+# AF_XDP Plugins for Kubernetes

-A proof of concept Kubernetes device plugin and CNI plugin to provide AF_XDP networking to Kubernetes pods using Intel's Cloud Native Data Plane framework.
+A Kubernetes device plugin and CNI plugin to provide AF_XDP networking to Kubernetes pods using Intel's Cloud Native Data Plane framework.

 ## Prerequisites
 ### Required